Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

-In~\cite{8108354}, sparse \ac{HAPS} channels were estimated using a superimposed pilot sequence method that leverages prior knowledge of \acp{UE}' locations.
+Also, Nawaz~\textit{et al.}~\cite{nawaz2017location} estimated sparse \ac{HAPS} channels using a superimposed pilot sequence method that leverages prior knowledge of \acp{UE}' locations.
 The model featured a \ac{HAPS}-based beamforming multi-antenna \ac{BS} serving mobile \acp{GUE}, with backhaul via ground stations and satellites.
 Numerical results examined the influence of antenna configuration, channel sparsity, \ac{SNR}, and interferer density.

-In~\cite{9500697}, a \ac{VHetNet} combining \ac{GEO}/\ac{LEO} satellites, \ac{HAPS}, and \ac{TN} was studied with full-duplex \ac{RIS}-assisted backhauling over \ac{HAPS} channels.
+Later, Tekbıyık~\textit{et al.}~\cite{tekbiyik2021channel} studied a \ac{vHetNet} combining \ac{GEO}/\ac{LEO} satellites, \ac{HAPS}, and \ac{TN} with full-duplex \ac{RIS}-assisted backhauling over \ac{HAPS} channels.
 A graph attention network-based channel estimator was proposed to address channel variability and hardware impairments, requiring estimation at only one transmitting node without on-off control or half-duplex switching.
 Simulations confirmed strong performance across diverse channel and hardware conditions.

+Meanwhile, Güven and Karabulut Kurt~\cite{guven2022cnn} studied a \ac{HAPS}-\ac{LEO} architecture to address channel estimation and synchronization challenges.
+A \ac{CNN}-based estimator was proposed to mitigate carrier frequency offset from residual Doppler effects, with results showing improved mean square error and \ac{BER} performance over benchmark methods.
+And recently, Guo~\textit{et al.}~\cite{guo2024power} analyzed the effect of channel estimation errors in an integrated satellite-\ac{HAPS}-terrestrial communication system, and proposed a novel NOMA-based power allocation scheme to satisfy \ac{QoS} requirements.